jibbex/jib-FFmpeg/README.md

 *Yet another graphical user interface for FFmpeg...*

+**It is far from finished and still in development.
+You will find bugs and a lack of life enhancement features.**

 ### Node.js and Electron
-This Software uses [Node.js](https://nodejs.org/en/) and [Electron](https://electronjs.org/) to utilize JavaScript, HTML, and CSS for cross platform desktop apps.
+This software uses [Node.js](https://nodejs.org/en/) and [Electron](https://electronjs.org/) to utilize JavaScript, HTML, and CSS for cross platform desktop apps.

 ### FFmpeg
-*[FFmpeg](https://www.ffmpeg.org/) is required to use this application.*
+*This software depends on [FFmpeg](https://www.ffmpeg.org/), so an installed version of FFmpeg is required and the directory to the binaries must be added to the path variable.*

 ### Features